douglasgreen/news/2025/04/01/en.md

 Hooters, the well-known restaurant chain famous for its themed service and chicken wings, has filed for Chapter 11 bankruptcy.
 This move is part of a plan to sell its 100 company-owned restaurants to two franchisee groups, including some of the original founders.
 The decision aims to address financial challenges such as rising food and labor costs.
 Despite the bankruptcy, Hooters plans to continue operating as usual and hopes to exit bankruptcy within 90 to 120 days.
 The company is also considering making the chain more family-friendly as part of its reorganization strategy.
 This restructuring is seen as a way to reinforce Hooters' financial foundation and ensure its long-term success.

+### Houston's Wealthiest Shine on Forbes' 2025 Billionaires List

+In 2025, Forbes released its annual list of the world's wealthiest individuals, and Houston proudly boasts 16 billionaires among them.
+These individuals, hailing from diverse industries such as energy, automotive, and hospitality, collectively hold a staggering wealth of over $75 billion.
+Notable figures include Tilman Fertitta, owner of the Houston Rockets and Landry's, and Jim Crane, owner of the Houston Astros.
+Their success stories highlight Houston's thriving economic landscape and the city's significant contribution to the global economy.
+As these billionaires continue to expand their ventures, they not only enhance their personal fortunes but also bolster Houston's reputation as a hub for business innovation and prosperity.

 ## Crime & Justice

 ### Democrats Challenge Trump's Election Order in Court